 $ pub upgrade Dependencies upgraded!

-will use the same versions of those dependencies.
+pub get will use the same versions of those

-Application packages should check in the lockfile to source control; this
+dependencies.
+For application packages, check in the lockfile to

 If a lockfile already exists,